automvc/bee/README.md

 MoreTable:
 support List type field for more tables join;
-support two sub tables join(right join, left join);
+support two sub tables join(inner join,right join, left join);
 support one sub table have another join sub table;
 if all fields is null, the sub table field will set null;
 annotation JoinTable add method:subClass() for List type field